-Recently, uniformly anchoring single atom onto the pCN network via coordination bonds has been a research frontier in photocatalysis, owing to the maximum metal utilization.[14]
-Moreover, single-atom cobalt dispersed in pCN could greatly accelerate charge separation by the chemical bonding, and hence significantly improve the photocatalytic activity.
-For instance, Liu and co-workers designed a single Co1-P4 site confined on pCN through a pyrolysis reaction and a following phosphidation route.^[15] This single Co site could efficiently restrain charge recombination and prolong carrier lifetime, and promote adsorption and activation of water molecular.
-As a result, this Co1-phosphide/pCN composite photocatalyst presented a superior photocatalytic H2 evolution rate of 410.3 μmol h-1 g-1 under simulated sunlight irradiation.
-Cao and co-workers successfully grafted single-atom cobalt on pCN in the form of Co1-N4 site by the method of atomic layer deposition.[16]
-The existence of coordinated donor nitrogen could assist the formation of key hydride intermediate on active Co center in the single Co1-N4 site, resulting in accelerated H-H coupling and enhanced H2 production.
-Besides, Huang and co-workers achieved superior CO production with a turnover number of >200 on the process of photocatalytic CO2 reduction under visible light irradiation ($\lambda > 420$ nm), by dispersing single Co2+ site on pCN through a simple deposition method, to improve the photocatalytic activity and promote the selective formation of CO.^[17] However, in these studies, single-atom cobalt was generally incorporated into pCN by the postloading method, which would weaken the interfacial contact between the Co atom and pCN and reduce the stability of the composite.
-In addition, the postloading method was a multistep process, which would increase the complexity and cost of practical application.
+Recently, uniformly anchoring single-atom onto the pCN network via coordination bonds has been a research frontier in photocatalysis, owing to the maximum metal utilization.^[14] Moreover, single-atom cobalt dispersed in pCN could greatly accelerate charge separation by the chemical bonding, and hence significantly improve the photocatarytic activity.
+For instance, Liu and co-workers designed a single Co_1 -P4 site confined on CN by CNa pyrolysis reaction and a following phosphidation route.^[15] This single Co site could efficiently restrain charge recombination and prolong carrier lifetime, and promote absorption and activation of water molecular.
+As a result, this Co1-phosphide/nCN composite photocatalyst presented superior ol h photocatalytic H2 evolution rate of 410.3 \checkmark^1 under simulated sunlight irradiation.
+Cao om cobalt on pCN in the form of Co1-N4 site by and co-workers successfully grafted stip) the method of atomic layer derosition.
+10 The existence of coordinated donor nitrogen could assist the formation of key hydrile intermediate on active Co center in the single Co1-N4 site, resulting in accelerated A-H coupling and enhanced H2 production.
+Besides, Huang and coworkers achieved superior CO production with a turnover number of more than 200 on the process of photocatalytic CO2 reduction under visible light irradiation ($\lambda > 420$ nm), by dispersing single Co^{2+} site on pCN through a simple deposition method, to improve the photocatalytic activity and promote the selective formation of CO.^[17] However, in these studies, single-atom cobalt was generally incorporated into pCN by the postloading method, which would weaken the interfacial contact between the Co atom and pCN, and reduce the stability of the composite.
+In addition, the postloading method was a multi-step process, which would increase the complexity and cost of practical application.
 Accordingly, it is urgent to develop a simple method for the implantation of single-atom cobalt in pCN to significantly improve the photocatalytic performance.

-In this work, we develop a facile in situ growth strategy to implant single-atom cobalt in pCN by the bidentate ligand.
+In this work, we develop a facile in-situ growth strategy to implant single-atom cobalt in pCN by the bidentate ligand.
 The atomic characterizations demonstrate that single-atom cobalt is successfully immobilized on pCN by covalently forming a Co-O bond and a Co-N bond.
 The Co-O bond and Co-N bond act as the links through which the interaction between single-atom cobalt and pCN is strengthened.
-Anchoring single-atom cobalt onto pCN not only extends optical absorption in the visible region but also accelerates photogenerated charge carrier separation, increases electron density, and facilitates electron transfer.
-These positive effects endow the single-atom cobalt incorporated pCN (Co-pCN) with superior photocatalytic activity for OTC degradation under visible light irradiation.
+Anchoring single-atom cobalt onto pCN not only extends optical absorption in the visible region but also accelerates photogenerated charge carrier separation, increases electron density and facilitates electron transfer.
+These positive effects endow the single-atom cobalt incorporated pCN (Co-pCN) with superior photocatalytic activity for oxytetracycline (OTC) degradation under visible light irradiation.